Ivana505/art-of-chocolate/TESTING.md

 ## Manual testing

 - I have manually tested functionality of the Website:
- - Sign in
+ - Sign in with E-mail verificationa.
- - Logout
- - Adding to bag
+ - Adding products to basket as Anonymous and Registered User.
- - Payment
+ - Stripe payment with mail jet conifrmation E-mail.
- - Newsletter with Mailchimp
+ - Newsletter with Mailchimp and adding E-mails to Audience section.
- - Shipping Form
+ - Shipping form
- - Contact Us form
+ - Contact Us form which is submited to the terminal.
- - Buttons
+ - Buttons on all pages to make sure they are working (adding product, removing product, submitting forms)
- - Access and restrictions for specific users
+ - Access and restrictions for specific users, Anonymous, Registered and Superuser.
- - Using print to check Javascript code
+ - Using print to check Javascript code.

 ## Accessibility
 I have confirmed that the Website is accessible by inspecting it in Lighthouse on the [Google Chrome](https://www.google.com/chrome/?brand=FKPE&gclid=EAIaIQobChMIqOPWwuu69AIVFeDtCh1CEgKGEAAYASAAEgKvwvD_BwE&gclsrc=aw.ds) Dev tools.